Salterbeck

 Salterbeck is a housing estate on the south side of Workington, Cumbria, England, which was built during the 1930s on farmland for steelworkers and their families relocating to the area.
-Roughly 70% of the houses are now owned by Impact Housing Association and the remainder are privately owned.
+Roughly 70% of the houses are now owned by Riverside Housing Association and the remainder are privately owned.
 Salterbeck is bordered by Westfield and Mossbay to the north and Harrington to the south.

 Governance

-Ewanrigg is in the parliamentary constituency of Workington, Sue Hayman is the Member of parliament.
+Whitehaven and Workington is in the parliamentary constituency of Salterbeck.